Nivanna/laraveltraining_assignment/README.md

 ### Home page when you already login
 <img src="public/projectoutput/homepage_auth.png">

-### Manually page when you haven't login yet, or you have login but the post is yours
+### Manually page when you haven't login yet, or you have login but the post isn't yours
 ####  ( Cannot edit or delete post )
 <img src="public/projectoutput/access_specificpage_but.png">